apriltaoyvr/dracula-foundry/README.md

 # Dracula Theme
-Heavily inspired/taken from theripper93 and mouse0270's [Argon Combat Hud](https://github.com/theripper93/enhancedcombathud/) and the open theme [Dracula](https://draculatheme.com).
-Currently just css for the [Custom CSS module](https://github.com/cswendrowski/FoundryVTT-Custom-CSS).
+Heavily inspired/taken from theripper93 and mouse0270's [Argon Combat Hud](https://github.com/theripper93/enhancedcombathud/) plus the open theme [Dracula](https://draculatheme.com) and Dracula UI.

 I made this to fill in gaps between mods that leave menus untouched to give the UI visual consistency in my setup and sharing for anyone else who hates looking at light menus.